Nikolai Koltsov: Research

 Nikolai Koltsov worked on cytology and vertebrate anatomy.
 In 1903 Koltsov proposed that the shape of cells was determined by a network of tubules forming a skeleton which was later termed as the cytoskeleton.
+His studies were based on the sperm cells of various crustaceans and he examined their shapes and the physics of the structures.
 He saw the role of gel-sol transitions in the cytoplasm as key mechanisms for the cell structure.
 In 1927 Koltsov proposed that inherited traits would be inherited via a "giant hereditary molecule" which would be made up of "two mirror strands that would replicate in a semi-conservative fashion using each strand as a template".
 Koltsov used the expression omnis molecula ex molecula (every molecule comes from another molecule) based on Virchow's idea that all cells came from other cells.
-These ideas were confirmed to have been accurate in 1953 when James D. Watson and Francis Crick described the structure of DNA.
-Watson and Crick had apparently not heard of Koltsov.
+Around 1922, he began to conduct mutation experiments, subjecting Drosophila and crustaceans to X-ray radiation, some of which were influenced by discussions with H. J. Muller.
+He suggested that mutagenesis was possible not just with X-rays but also by gamma and cosmic rays and experimented by having a colleague, Heinrich Friesen, send fruitflies into stratospheric balloons.
+His student A. N. Promptov was able to study mutagenesis by ultraviolet rays while Vladimir Sakharov produced Drosophila mutants with iodine.
+His student P. I. Zhivago took an interest in systematic karyotype studies in 1926.
+In 1929, S. L. Frolova and B. L Astaurov found that karyotype differences prevented interbreeding in fruit flies.
+Koltsov extended his molecule copying principle and suggested that the chromosome was made up of a long polymer molecule and called it the "genonema".
+He wrote in 1935 that:“I formulated this idea in the following thesis: Omnis molecula ex molecula, that is, any (of course, complex organic) molecule arises from the surrounding solution only in the presence of a ready-made molecule, and the corresponding radicals are placed by apposition (by van der Waals attractive forces or crystallization forces) on those loci of the present molecule serving as a primer, where the same radicals are located” (translated)Koltsov examined sex determination and regulation in silkworms.
+His student B.L.
+Astaurov worked on inducing parthenogenesis in silkworms.
+Along with his colleagues, they sought to connect ideas of evolution with genetics and sought to create a new species in the laboratory.

 US geneticist Richard Goldschmidt wrote about him: "There was the brilliant Nikolai Koltsov, probably the best Russian zoologist of the last generation, an enviable, unbelievably cultured, clear-thinking scholar, admired by everybody who knew him".
 He also suggested that electrical forces were involved in intracellular movement.
 He termed it as cataphoresis.